Staff Profile

 Current Research

 I am working on two book projects.
-The first focuses on Keats and Epic.
-The second (longer-term) project, 'Re-figuring the Role of the Poet: the Romantic Poets and their Legacy', examines the ways in which poets such as Coleridge, Shelley, Hogg, Keats, and Byron re-defined the social role and relevance of the poet, responding to an epic tradition, and using imagined other-world spaces to interrogate and explore the socio-political and artistic concerns of their day.
+The first focuses on Keats reaching for the epic.
+The second (longer-term) project examines the ways in which poets such as Coleridge, Shelley, Hogg, Keats, and Byron re-defined the social role and relevance of the poet, responding to an epic tradition, and using imagined other-world spaces to interrogate and explore the socio-political and artistic concerns of their day.

 Postgraduate Supervision

-I am currently supervising a PhD on Romantic Poet-Critics, a PhD on Fiction, Romantic Biography, and Byron at Seaham Hall, and two MLitt projects on Romantic literature.
-I welcome enquiries and applications from prospective PhD and MLitt students who are interested in working in any of my areas of research interest and expertise, particularly the work of Romantic-era poets and novelists.
+I have supervised a number of PhD and MLitt projects to successful completion and I welcome enquiries and applications from prospective postgraduate students who are interested in working in any of my areas of research interest and expertise.

 Undergraduate Teaching